adrianyadav/jekyll-netlify-cms/_posts/2020-02-01-desire-to-succeed.md

 A group of panthers running along side each other are fast that is certain.
 But the prey they are after has to be even faster as it is a matter of survival.

-Ultimately, those that **have** to succeed will find a way to succeed.
+Ultimately,  I think when you are driven into a corner - you are more likely to find a way out.